Comprehensive Vet Assistant Program

 - Clean and dress wounds

-- Take lab samples
+- Take lab samples for laboratory animal testing

-- Give certain medications (controlled substances and painkillers may be off-limits, depending on state regulations).
+- Give certain medications (controlled substances and painkillers may be off-limits, depending on state regulations)

 Vet assistants hop from duty to duty.
 Expect to be on your feet a lot and ready to step in wherever needed!

-Depending on the practice, vet assistants may be the first to arrive in the morning in order to check on patients in post-operative or kennel care and make sure everything is in order for the day before the rest of the staff and the first patients arrive.
+Depending on the practice, vet assistants may be the first to arrive in the morning to check on patients in post-operative or kennel care and make sure everything is in order for the day before the rest of the staff and the first patients arrive.

 What Qualities Do the Best Vet Assistants Have?

-A passion for animals and providing great care are high on the list, but as mentioned, it’s a pretty demanding job.
+A passion for animals and providing great veterinary care are high on the list, but as mentioned, it can be a pretty demanding job, not just physically but emotionally.
+Not every patient makes it.
+Saying “goodbye” to pets you’ve cared for throughout their lives is tough.

 The best vet assistants are flexible and able to bounce from one task to the next with a high level of competency.
+Vet assistants hop from duty to duty.
+Expect to step in wherever needed!

 Computer skills are a definite plus.
 Vet assistants often perform a lot of clerical work and billing, so it helps to know your way around a Mac or PC.